Pacific College Credit Hour Policy

 The placement exam used at the Chicago campus is the ACT Compass Math Placement Test.
 The ACT Compass Math Placement Test is a multiple-choice, computerized test that evaluates students' ability levels in terms of basic skills such as performing a sequence of basic operations, application skills such as applying sequences of basic operations to novel settings or in complex ways, and analysis skills such as demonstrating conceptual understanding of principles and relationships for mathematical operations.

-The test includes: integers, decimals, exponents, square roots, and scientific notion, fractions, percentages, ratios and proportions, and averages, substituting values, setting up equations, factoring polynomials, exponents and radicals, basic operations/polynomials, linear equations/one variable, linear equations/two variables, & rational expressions.
+The test includes: integers, decimals, exponents, square roots, and scientific notion, fractions, percentages, ratios and proportions, and averages, substituting values, setting up equations, factoring polynomials, exponents and radicals, basic operations/polynomials, linear equations/one variable, linear equations/two variables, and rational expressions.

 Students may sign up to take the test through the front desk receptionist.